 Figure 4.
 Population stimulation effects.
 (A).
 Population PSTH averaged across all neurons (n=233) and all stimulus conditions.
 (B).
-Distribution of changes in firing rate in the fixation period across all neurons (n=233). ).
+Distribution of changes in firing rate in the fixation period across all neurons (n=233).
+(C) Firing rate of all neurons during the fixation period for the control and stimulation conditions.
+(D).
+Firing rate of all neurons during the inter-trial interval (n=231; two outliers were omitted in each of panels C and D).
+(E).
 Mean Fano factor of spike counts averaged over the fixation, cue, and first delay period of the task (n=233).

-Figure responses under stimulation.
-(A) Mean firing rate with and without NB stimulation is shown during the intertrial interval, fixation interval, first visual stimulus presentation involving the best visual stimulus of each neuron, second visual stimulus presentation involving the best visual stimulus of each neuron, and saccade towards best visual stimulus.
+Figure 5.
+Task responses under stimulation.
+(A) Mean firing rate across neurons with and without NB stimulation is shown during the intertrial interval, fixation interval, first visual stimulus presentation involving the best visual stimulus of each neuron, second visual stimulus presentation involving the best visual stimulus of each neuron, and saccade towards best visual stimulus.
 Results from the remember-second task are shown, for neurons with significant increase in activation by NB stimulation (n=54 neurons for all panels).
-(B-E), Mean firing rate in the remember-first task, in conditions involving presentation of the first visual stimulus in the receptive field, followed by a second visual stimulus at progressively less responsive locations.
+(B-E), Mean firing rate across neurons in the remember-first task, in conditions involving presentation of the first visual stimulus in the receptive field, followed by a second visual stimulus at progressively less responsive locations.
 Gray bars represent the times of visual stimulus presentations.
 Insets to the right of PSTH represent location of the visual stimuli relative to each neuron’s receptive field; the receptive field is shown always at the same location for simplicity; results from neurons with different receptive field locations have been averaged together.
-(F-G), Mean firing rate in the remember-second task, in conditions involving no first visual stimulus, followed by a second visual stimulus in or out of the receptive field.
+(F-G), Mean firing rate across neurons in the remember-second task, in conditions involving no first visual stimulus, followed by a second visual stimulus in or out of the receptive field.
 Horizontal lines illustrate the times that a first visual stimulus would have been delivered relative to the onset of the fixation point, had one been present in these trials.
 (H) Firing rate in sequential trials in blocks of trials when stimulation was applied or not.
 Abscissa represents time after the offset of stimulation, or sham inter-trial interval.
 (I) Population tuning curve for the cue period, obtaining by averaging responses of individual neurons to visual stimuli relative to each neuron’s preferred reference location (depicted at 0°).
 (J).
 As in I, for the delay period.